Motorcycle Insurance FAQs

 Please note that there may be some deductions made from your pay out.
 For example, your excess may be deducted if the claim is deemed to be an “At-Fault” accident, where your actions contributed to the cause of the crash.
 Also, if you have been paying for your insurance premium by instalments, then the remaining instalments for that year’s premium will also be deducted from your pay out.

-Q. How Do I Determine The Correct Value To Insure My Motorcycle For?
+Q. What Agreed Value Should I Insure My Motorcycle For?

 It is important to insure your motorcycle for close to what you believe the true value to be.
 If you are unsure of what value to choose, please call us and we can either help you nominate the correct value or we can direct you to someone who can accurately value your motorcycle.